 Bella awaits her hamburger at the The Pheasant, Brill.

-Six-year old Bella came to live in the UK early in 2019 with our hosts Mark and Virginia.
+Bella came to live in the UK early in 2019 with our hosts Mark and Virginia.
 Previously she lived with Mark and Virginia’s daughter in Spain.
 The Spanish love noisy celebrations and fireworks.
 This was just too much for the lovely Bella, who found her noisy environment extremely distressing.

-Bella joined us for car trips around the countryside and to Oxford, Thame and Aylesbury and walked around happily on the lead.
-She was really in her element at nearby Wotton, where we had access to walks on a magnificent property complete with a lake and a great variety of birds.
+Bella joined us for car trips around the countryside and to Oxford, Thame and Aylesbury and walked happily on the lead.
+She was really in her element at nearby Wotton, where we walked on a magnificent property complete with a lake and a great variety of birds.
 Chasing ducks, swans and squirrels and rolling around in the grass are Bella’s idea of heaven.
 We can only hope she maintains her zero success rate at catching other animals and birds.
 Birds slide slowly into the water while keeping an eye on her and squirrels scuttle up trees leaving her looking up hopefully.

 Bella gazes wishfully out after those elusive ducks.